Group2000/CmBackendDocker/README.md

 Edit /etc/sysctl.conf and add the line: "vm.max_map_count=262144"

 Also take not of SELinux, change the setting of the volume directories with "chcon -Rt svirt_sandbox_file_t <directory>"

+The web interface runs on the default http port.